SEO is constantly evolving.

 What the Experts Are Saying

-Huge thanks to Mark Traphagen of Stone Temple Consulting for sharing this post on his Google+ page.
+Mark Traphagen, of Stone Temple Consulting, shared this post (pictured above) on his Google+ page.

 Some highlights of his opinions on Comment Collection include “this really is a brilliant addition to any content promotion outreach campaign” and “rest assured I’ll be employing this in our future outreach campaigns for major content pieces.”